mikerabat/mrmath/trunk/readme.txt

 // ###################################################################
 changelog:

+Date 6.7.2014
+Implemented x64 compatibility for Freepascal.
+Removed a few unused units.
+-> The stack handling had to be completely rewritten for x64.
+Sidenotes: Sometimes stackalignment is not garanted to be properly aligned so I had to introduce some alignment dummy variables.
+FPC reserves extra space for parameters thus accessing the parameters instead of the registers leads to different results.

 Date: 12.06.2014
 Made a Lazarus compatible project - mrMath is now compatible with Freepascal for windows 32 bit!